Content

 Learn more about healthy sex positions.

-A 7-inch penis is likely above average in length, although most of the available data on average penis size is likely unreliable due to participant bias.
+A 7-inch penis is likely above average in length, although most of the available data on average penis size is considered unreliable due to participant bias.
 There’s no evidence that penis size is related to your fertility, orgasm strength, or overall sexual health.

-Although having a large penis is often seen as a positive, it can come with some challenges such as making partnered sex challenging, especially when adequate time isn’t spent on foreplay.
+Although having a large penis is often seen as a positive, it can come with some challenges, such as making partnered sex challenging, especially when adequate time isn’t spent on foreplay.

 Here are some ways to support your sexual health if your penis is larger than average.

-Communicate with your partner: Your partner can let you know if there’s anything you can do to make sex more enjoyable for them.
+Communicate with your partner.
+Your partner can let you know if there’s anything you can do to make sex more enjoyable for them.

-Talk to an expert: If you’re concerned about your size, you can visit your healthcare provider or a sexual health expert called a sexologist.
+Talk to an expert.
+If you’re concerned about your size, you can visit your healthcare provider or a sexual health expert called a sexologist.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!